-Meditation Meets Art – Mosaics for a Better Community
+Meditation Meets Art – Mosaic Art for a Better Community

 We’re witnessing nowadays, many celebrities, influencers, physicians and psychologists preaching the benefits of practicing self-care.
 Making your well being a priority is highly advised (a must), especially when your daily routine feels more like a marathon.
 Taking care of your mental health involves mindful practices including eating properly, meditation and Yoga as well as taking up an activity dear to your heart and soul, such as reading or Arts.